Pax3l/alphabase.ai/README.md

-# Vicktor Capital
+# Alphabase
 Link: http://pax3l.github.io/vicktorcapital/index.html

 Official website: http://alphabase.ai

-This respository contains the alpha version for the alphabase.ai website.
-Alphabase.ai is an artificial intelligence competition, intended to predict stock market trends to make profit.
+Contains the alpha version for the alphabase.ai website.
+Alphabase.ai is an artificial intelligence competition, where users try to create a model to predict stock market trends.